 - District Substitute: is eligible to substitute in any school in the district and must have a minimum of 60 hours of college credit or an Associate's Degree.
 If they are a teacher substitute, they can only work as a substitute teacher NOT as an educational assistant and vice versa. - Secured Substitute/Retiree: Substitutes who have worked in the district for at least three consecutive years with no unsatisfactory behavior/teaching reports and have applied for secured status with Substitute Services or who are currently licensed or retired teachers. - Contingency Substitute: is eligible to work at one school site as either a teacher or EA substitute.
 A high school diploma or equivalent is required.
-These substitutes may not accept jobs longer than 5 consecutive days - additional sites may be approved by Manager of Substitute Services - Automatic Substitute: is assigned to a specific site.
-This person reports to the school every day and is assigned as needed.
-S/he has a minimum of 60 hours of college credit or an Associate's Degree.
-Automatic Substitutes are maintained at the discretion of the school administration.
-Automatic Substitutes do not receive long term pay. - Long Term Substitute: is asked to cover the same classroom for an extended (longer than 5 days) period of time.
+These substitutes may not accept jobs longer than 5 consecutive days.
+Contingency Substitutes must complete one or more job assignments by April 1st to maintain active status. - additional sites may be approved by Manager of Substitute Services - Long Term Substitute: is asked to cover the same classroom for an extended (longer than 5 days) period of time.
 S/he must have a minimum of 60 hours of college credit or an Associate's Degree.
 Automatic substitutes should not be assigned to long term jobs. - Student Teacher Substitute: is working with a mentor teacher doing their student teaching.
 S/he may substitute for their mentor teacher only and no more than 10 days. - Educational Assistant Substitute: is assigned to substitute for educational assistants only.
 A high school diploma or equivalent and a Level 3A EA license are required. - A substitute must be 21 years of age to substitute at a Middle School or High School.